Chord progressions in various keys

 Chord progressions in the key of A

-The last major key we shall look on is A. It is definitely a useful key and common in music compositions with guitars involved.
-The drawback is that the iii (C#m) can’t be played in any easy way as an open chord.
+The last major key to look on is A. It is definitely a useful key and common in music compositions with the guitar involved.
+One drawback is that the iii (C#m) can’t be played in any easy way as an open chord (except with voicings).
+C# minor can in some occasions be substituted with C# major.

 A – D – E – A